Glorious First of June: Centre

 To the right of Queen Charlotte, had initially struggled to join the action.
-Labouring behind the flagship, her captain John Harvey received a rebuke from Howe for the delay.
+Labouring behind the flagship, Brunswicks commander Captain John Harvey received a rebuke from Howe for the delay.
 Spurred by this signal, Harvey pushed his ship forward and almost outstripped Queen Charlotte, blocking her view of the eastern half of the French fleet for a time and taking severe damage from French fire as she did so.
 Harvey hoped to run aboard Jacobin and support his admiral directly, but was not fast enough to reach her and so attempted to cut between Achille and Vengeur du Peuple.
 This manoeuvre failed when Brunswicks anchors became entangled in Vengeurs rigging.
-Harvey's master asked if Vengeur should be cut loose, to which Harvey replied "No; we have got her and we will keep her".
+Brunswicks master asked if Vengeur should be cut loose, to which Harvey replied "No; we have got her and we will keep her".
 The two ships swung so close to each other that Brunswicks crew could not open their gunports and had to fire through the closed lids, the ships battering each other from a distance of just a few feet.